smeredith/smeredith.github.io/_posts/2015-08-08-choosing-a-datastructure.md

 ---

 A few years ago my friend Arnold told me that whenever he learns a new programming language, he writes code in that language to solve the same specific problem.
+Sort of like an extended Hello World.
 That problem can be stated as follows:
 > Write a program to generate and print a maze, where each room is connected to every other without cycles.

-This is a nice size problem for what Arnold does with it.
-As it turns out, there are a few simple ways to extend it to explore some interesting programming topics.
+This problem is a nice one to explore a few programming topics and opens the door for expansion into other interesting ones.
-To start with, in this article I am going to discuss choosing a data structure to represent a maze as needed for the basic problem as stated.
+In this article I am going to discuss choosing a data structure to represent a maze as needed for the basic problem as stated.

 ## Requirements and Vocabulary